phillippro/agatha/Readme.md

 noise proxies.
 Inds is a vector of column numbers of indices (or noise proxies) in the "Indices" matrix.
 For example, "Inds=1:4" means linearly including the proxies from column 1 to column 4 of "Indices" in the noise model.
 "ofac" is the over sampling factor, and opt.type can be "nl" or "sl", and is the method used to optimize parameters.
 "sl" is suggested because it is more efficient and is as reliable as "nl". "model.type" is a parameter to specify whether to compare models.
 If model.type='auto', model comparison is done using the BFP to select the optimal noise model.
-If model.type='man', BFP will use Nma and NI manually provided by the user. "fmax" is the maximum frequency for frequency sampling, and "tol" is the tolorence or prevision required to optimize parameters (or maximize the likelihood) numerically.
+If model.type='man', BFP will use Nma and Inds manually provided by the user. "fmax" is the maximum frequency for frequency sampling, and "tol" is the tolorence or prevision required to optimize parameters (or maximize the likelihood) numerically.

 The main output of the BFP function is the logarithmic Bayes factor (logBF) for a sample of periods (P).
 Then the user can make a simple BFP using
 ```